Spring and summer is fresh fruit season. And it always arrives with abundance. Making fermented fruit is my favorite way

 Fruit Preserves on Everything

 A fresh jar of fermented berries is so easy to use.
 It’s a probiotic and low-sugar (or sugar-free) alternative to jams and sweetened fruit sauces.
-It is a delicious treat served straight up in bowl with a spoon.
+It is a delicious treat served straight up in a bowl with a spoon.
 Sweet berries are an ideal topping for pretty much everything: